-Dance poles can be static only or be both static and spin.
-(If you have ever wondered why some pole dancers keep on spinning forever - now you now!
-It’s the pole)
+Dance poles can be static only, or be both static and spin.
+(If you have ever wondered why some pole dancers keep on spinning forever – now you know!
+It’s the pole).

-I recommend to start practising some basic moves on the spinning pole as soon as you can and then try to practice moves on both static and spinning pole 50/50, just like with your good and bad side.
+I recommend to start practicing some basic moves on the spinning pole as soon as you can and then try to practice moves on both static and spinning poles 50/50, just like with your good and bad sides.

-If you can, I would advise getting a pole which allows you to switch from static to spinning mode; there is not that much difference in price but its definitely worth it.
+If you can, I would advise getting a pole that allows you to switch from static to spinning mode; there is not that much difference in price, but it’s definitely worth it.

 Ceiling Height & Pole location

 You can measure the height of your ceiling with a measuring tape.
 Higher ceilings are usually better for pole dancing unless they are above a certain height when installations become a bit more problematic.
-X-pole for instance, advice to use a permanent ceiling mount for heights over 11ft.
+X-pole, for instance, advise using a permanent ceiling mount for heights over 11ft.

-Double-check on the website and look on the measuring charts.
-For X-pole and Lupit Pole you can get additional extensions while some brands are custom made and come in one piece.
+Double-check on the website and look at the measuring charts.
+For X-pole and Lupit Pole you can get additional extensions, while some brands are custom-made and come in one piece.

 To find joints you can use a stud detector or simply by tapping on the ceiling.
-A ‘hollow’ sound means there’s no joist above that area of the ceiling and it's not safe to install the pole.
-If it sounds ‘solid’ then keep knocking along in the straight line in each direction in order to determine the direction of the joists.
-Once you have found a suitable location you can use a pencil to put a dot on the ceiling and install your pole!
+A ‘hollow’ sound means there’s no joist above that area of the ceiling, and it’s not safe to install the pole.
+If it sounds ‘solid’ then keep knocking along in a straight line in each direction in order to determine the direction of the joists.
+Once you have found a suitable location, you can use a pencil to put a dot on the ceiling and install your pole!

 First installation is always going to take more time, but once you know what you are doing you will be able to install your x-pole and take it down in 5 min.
 Promise.